ethsu1/deepRL/README.md

 # What is this page about?
 I've always been interested in machine learning and reinforcement learning.
 So I wanted to document this project experimenting with machine learning and reinforcement learning.
-I wanted to note down any breakthroughs/insights in my understanding to reinforcement my own learning as well as help someone else's learning.
+I wanted to note down any breakthroughs/insights in my understanding to strengthen my own learning as well as potentially help someone else's understanding.

 # How does one utilize machine learning models in reinforcement learning algorithms?